apify/apify-docs/sources/platform/actors/development/index.md

 ---

 There are two ways how to create an actor:
-- You can either start using **web IDE** in [Apify Console](https://console.apify.com).
-This is the easiest way how to kick-start your actor and try out the Apify Platform.
+- Using the **Web IDE** in the [Apify Console](https://console.apify.com).
+This is the fastest way to kick-start your Actor development and try out the Apify Platform.
 - Or you can develop your Actor **locally** and then deploy it to the Apify Platform.
 This way, you can benefit from your local setup and get a better debugging experience.

 > Before you start building your own Actor, try out a couple of existing Actors from [Apify Store](https://apify.com/store).
 See the [running actors](./running) section for more information on running existing actors.